It is well known that the weather makes a difference to the roasting process. The change of seasons. A clear sunny day versus rainy weather.

 Relative humidity is the amount of moisture in the air compared to what the air can “hold” at that temperature.

 As you see on the graph below; warmer air can hold more water than colder.
+The x-axis is the temperature in Celsius.
+The y-axis on the left is grams of water per cubic meters (m3).
+The lines are levels of relative humidity.

 When outside air is sucked into the roaster we need to know the absolute amount of water per volume air.